NVIDIA-Merlin/HugeCTR/docs/source/hugectr_parameter_server.md

 ## Training and Iterative Model Updates

-Models deployed viat the HugeCTR HPS database backend allow streaming model parameter updates from external sources via [Apache Kafka](https://kafka.apache.org).
+Models deployed via the HugeCTR HPS database backend allow streaming model parameter updates from external sources via [Apache Kafka](https://kafka.apache.org).
 This function allows zero-downtime online model re-training - for example using the HugeCTR model training system.

 ## Execution

 ### Inference

 With respect to embedding lookups via the HugeCTR GPU embedding cache and HPS database backend, the following logic applies.
 Whenever the HugeCTR inference engine receives a batch of model input parameters for inference, it will first determine the associated unique embedding keys and try to resolve these embeddings using the embedding cache.
 If there are cache misses, it will then turn to the HPS database backend to determine the embedding representations.
-The query sequence inside the HPS database backend based on the following order to query its configured backends such that fill in the missing embeddings:
+The HPS database backend queries its configured backends in the following order to fill in the missing embeddings:

 1. Local / Remote CPU memory locations
 2. Permanent storage